Skip to main content

 Supporting AI activities in Slovakia and the Czech Republic is something very close to my heart — I have been involved in various ways for over two decades, from organizing math seminars and mentoring students to speaking at local conferences, advising on national AI strategy, and helping build bridges between the CEE region and the global AI community.
 I am always happy to help where I can.

-That said, the best way to make it happen is to treat it like any other international engagement: propose concrete dates, arrange the logistics, and lock things in early.
-I am almost never already in the region (“Nebudeš náhodou na Slovensku, v Košiciach a v Prahe?
-Nemáš náhodou cestu okolo?”) unless a trip has been specifically planned by the person who wants me to attend or speak at their event, so rather than checking whether I might happen to be nearby, it is much better to simply set up the visit from scratch.
-I have unfortunately had to cancel on wonderful people more times than I would like, usually because things were left tentative for too long and my calendar filled up.
-The more concrete and organized the invitation, the more likely I will be able to say yes — and I really do want to say yes.
+The much better version is simple and warm: propose a concrete date, place, occasion, and plan, and make it easy for me to say yes or no. I am almost never already in the region (“Nebudeš náhodou na Slovensku, v Košiciach a v Prahe?
+Nemáš náhodou cestu okolo?”) unless a trip has been planned in advance, and my calendar fills up fast.
+I have had to cancel on wonderful people more times than I would like, almost always because things were left tentative for too long — so the more concrete and organized the invitation, the more likely I can say yes, and I really do want to say yes.

-In short: Pick a date, arrange the travel, and send me a concrete invitation.
-I will do my best to make it work.
+In short / V skratke: Pick a date, arrange the travel, and send me a concrete, warm invitation — I will do my best to make it work.
+Vyberte dátum, zariaďte cestu a pošlite mi konkrétne, milé pozvanie — rád sa prispôsobím.
 The CEE AI community deserves world-class events and I want to be part of making that happen.

 Startup Advising and Investing

-I am a Venture Partner at Sparkle Ventures, KAYA VC, and Formula VC, and an angel investor and advisor to AI startups across healthcare, materials science, procurement, and developer tools.
+I am a Venture Partner at Sparkle Ventures, KAYA VC, Formula VC, Cherry Ventures, Visionaries, and RAISE Ventures, and an angel investor and advisor to AI startups across healthcare, materials science, procurement, and developer tools.
 See the full list on the service page.

 If you are building something interesting with AI and think I could be helpful, I would be glad to hear from you.
 A short note about what you are working on and how I might contribute is all it takes to get started.
 I am especially drawn to teams tackling hard technical problems with real-world impact, and I enjoy working with founders who are curious, ambitious, and open to honest feedback.